gabriel4649/JMdictDB/README.txt

    to-date.
-You can generally skip this step if you are running unmodified copy of the source (since an attempt is made to keep the distributed support files updated) but must do this if you've changes any of the support files' dependencies.
+You can generally skip this step if you are running unmodified copy of the source (since an attempt is made to keep the distributed support files updated) but must do this if you've changed any of the support files' dependencies.

 8. In the top level directory, run "make" which won't